BestTimesToVisit.com Logo

 Sunrise Hike to Mulhacén's Summit

 Embark on an unforgettable trek to the highest peak in mainland Spain, Mulhacén.
-Witnessing the sunrise paint the Sierra Nevada range in hues of orange and pink is a truly spiritual experience, offering unparalleled panoramic views stretching towards Africa on a clear day.
-Pack warm layers, as mountain mornings are crisp even in summer.
+Witnessing the sunrise paint the Sierra Nevada range in hues of orange and pink from this vantage point is a truly spiritual experience.
+Be prepared for cool temperatures even in summer and bring layers.

 Alhambra's Nasrid Palaces at Dusk

-Lose yourself in the labyrinthine streets of the Albaicín, Granada's historic Moorish quarter, and embark on a traditional tapas crawl.
-Many bars still offer a complimentary tapa with each drink, allowing you to sample a delightful array of local flavors from succulent jamón to spicy patatas bravas.
-Aim for the smaller, less touristy establishments for the most authentic experience.
+Wander through the labyrinthine streets of the Albaicín, Granada's old Moorish quarter, and discover hidden tapas bars.
+Each drink comes with a complimentary tapa, allowing you to sample a delightful array of local flavors while soaking in the historic ambiance.
+Look for places packed with locals for the most authentic experience.

 See all 8 things to do →